openhab/org.openhab.binding.zwave/doc/zwaveme/kfob_0_0.md

 ### Parameter 1: Button 1 and 3 pair mode

 Button 1 and 3 pair mode
-  * In separate mode button 1 works with Group A, button 3 with Group C. Click is ON, Hold is dimming UP, Double click is OFF, Click-Hold is dimming DOWN.
-  * In pair button 1/3 are UP/DOWN correspondingly.
+<ul&gt<li&gtIn separate mode button 1 works with Group A, button 3 with Group C. Click is ON, Hold is dimming UP, Double click is OFF, Click-Hold is dimming DOWN.</li&gt <li&gtIn pair button 1/3 are UP/DOWN correspondingly.
 Click is ON/OFF, Hold is dimming UP/DOWN.
-Single clicks works with Group A, double click with Group C
+Single clicks works with Group A, double click with Group C</li&gt </ul&gt
 The following option values may be configured -:

 | Value  | Description |